nclarius/tile-gaps/README.md

 You may have to disable the script, apply, reenable, and reapply in order for the changes to take effect.

-If the configuration button is missing, try the following:
+If the configuration button is missing (this is due to a central limitation with the KWin script installation component), try the following:

 ````bash
 mkdir -p ~/.local/share/kservices5